irenezh1016/Project-Wildfire/README.md

 ### Section III: Modeling Wildfires
 This section aims at exploring different machine learning techniques to:
--	Classify the causes of historically unclassified wildfires through other available information (weather, date, burning time, and so on). /n o	K Nearest Neighbors (kNN) o	Clustering: K-means, hierarchical clustering
+-	Classify the causes of historically unclassified wildfires through other available information (weather, date, burning time, and so on). \
+o	K Nearest Neighbors (kNN)\
+o	Clustering: K-means, hierarchical clustering\

--	Construct algorithms to model the causes and predict probability of wildfires in the US. o	Linear regression o	Logistic regression o	Decision Tree o	Random Forest o	Boosting regression trees (BRT) o	Support Vector Machines (SVM) o	And other appropriate techniques.
+-	Construct algorithms to model the causes and predict probability of wildfires in the US. \
+o	Linear regression\
+o	Logistic regression\
+o	Decision Tree\
+o	Random Forest\
+o	Boosting regression trees (BRT)\
+o	Support Vector Machines (SVM)\
+o	And other appropriate techniques.\

 -	Test models and optimize processes.

 ### Section IV: Summary and Recommendations